MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-aks-with-keda-scaler-based-on-promethues-metrics.md

 ### [Enable KEDA using Marketplace Offer](#tab/offer)

-This step is already performed for you when you use the VM base image.
+This step is already performed for you when you use the offer.

 ### [Enable KEDA manually](#tab/manual)